 Smart Poll provides reports that help you determine the health of the connection between an access point and any valid IP address target or valid Fully-Qualified Domain Name (FQDN).
-Link stability is determined by Round Trip Time (RTT) and packet loss statistics.
-Smart Poll evaluates the link between an individual AP and ExtremeCloud IQ Controller or any user-defined target.
+Link stability is

 Smart Poll reports are available from the Tools > Diagnostics > Dashboard, from the main Dashboard, from the Sites page, and from the AP page.